aberbegall/novnc-launch-powershell/README.md

 Arguments:

-	- proxyport; the port where the websockets to tcp proxy should listen for websocket requests.
-The script will fail if the port is not available.
+	- proxyport; a local port where the websockets to tcp proxy should listen for websocket requests.
-	- webport; the port where the novnc server should listen for http requests.
-The script will fail if the port is not available.
+	- webport; a local port where the novnc server should listen for http requests.
-	- plinkport
+	- plinkport; a local port where the plink forwards the remote secure connection.
-	- plinkkeypath
+	- plinkkeypath; a local path where is the putty key is located.
-	- plinkuser
+	- plinkuser; a user from the vnc host.
-	- plinkkeypassphrase
+	- plinkkeypassphrase; a key to access the putty key.
-	- vnc; (optional) the ip:port where a vnc server listens for connections.
+	- vnc; (default is localhost:5900) the ip:port where a vnc server listens for connections.
 	- Verbose; (optional)